wangp/pushpull/README_oauth2.md

         - under Test users, add your email as a test user

+      Note: while the app remains in the "Testing" state then any refresh tokens will expire every 7 days.
+Unfortunately to "publishing" an "app" requires jumping through hoops that make no sense for a single user.

     - Go to Credentials

         - click Create Credentials > OAuth client ID